dequelabs/react-wai-accordion/README.md

 However, example styles can be found in `src/example/app.css`.

+NOTE: this package assumes `Map`, `WeakMap` and `process.env` are available.
+You are responsible for adding polyfills if your environment does not already support them.

 ### Simple Example

 A simple example demonstrating how to use the component.